yasoob/intermediatePython/ternary_operators.rst

 Pythonistas for not being Pythonic.
 It is also easy to confuse where to put the true value and where to put the false value in the tuple.

-Another reason to avoid using a tupled ternery is that it results in both elements of the tuple being evaluated, whereas the if-else ternary operator does not.
+Another reason to avoid using a tupled ternary is that it results in both elements of the tuple being evaluated, whereas the if-else ternary operator does not.